ejeschke/ginga/doc/manual/customizing.rst

         ginga_shell.set_layout(my_layout)

 If done in the ``pre_gui_config()`` method (as shown) the new layout will be the one that is used when the GUI is constructed.
+You might do this if you want to make a radical change to the layout, or specify the layout as a Python data structure rather than using a JSON layout file.
 See the default layout in ``~ginga.rv.main`` as an example.

 Start Plugins and Create Channels
 ---------------------------------

-You can create channels and start plugins using the ``post_gui_config()`` method.
+You can create channels using the ``post_gui_config()`` method.

 A plugin can be started automatically in ``post_gui_config()`` using the